predixdesignsystem/px-dropdown/README.md

 # Px-dropdown

-Px-dropdown is a select component.
+Px-dropdown is a select component in the Predix UI platform.

 ## Overview